pbiscaye/Teaching/PrivateSectorDev/README.md

 # Private Sector and Development (UCA)

-This site contains material for my microeconomics of development theory course at the Université Clermont Auvergne.
+This site contains material for my microeconomics of development theory and applications course at the Université Clermont Auvergne.
 Slides are available in English and in French.
 Contact me at <pierre.biscaye@uca.fr> for more information.

 **Key documents**
 - [Syllabus](https://github.com/pbiscaye/Teaching/blob/main/PrivateSectorDev/Syllabus_Biscaye_PrivateSectorDev.pdf)